Yottaxx/NLPCC23_SciMRC/README.md

 ## Submission & Evaluation
 We have ziped the submission format and test set into a zip file.
 For submission, the following materials should be packaged as one `zip` file and sent to 3220201024@bit.edu.cn.

-Submission format should follow the instruction of https://drive.google.com/file/d/1N2fVmr-InkIA8rdEoXrtIj6ENmDaGkrw/view (answer.json)
+1. Answer submission.
+Submission format should follow the instruction of https://drive.google.com/file/d/1N2fVmr-InkIA8rdEoXrtIj6ENmDaGkrw/view (answer.json).
+2. Reproducible code.
+3. Usage document.

 ### Data Format